Bo Burnham: Inside: Synopsis

+After "FaceTime with My Mom (Tonight)", he addresses the "kids" watching in a song about nature, but a sock puppet character begins singing about historical genocide and worker exploitation—this makes up "How the World Works".
+A parody of a brand consultant is succeeded by "White Woman's Instagram", mocking Instagram tropes.
+The brief song "Unpaid Intern" is immediately followed by a mock reaction video, but the film continues playing in the superimposed video, making Burnham react to a loop of his own commentary.
+This is followed by "Bezos I", disingenuously praising Jeff Bezos, "Sexting", and a parody of a YouTuber's "thank you" video while holding a knife.
+The song "Look Who's Inside Again", in the third-person, mocks an individual who was looking for an excuse to isolate themselves and got what they wanted.
+He apologises for problematic behavior from the past that he regrets in "Problematic".

+He speaks to the viewer minutes before his 30th birthday, revealing that he had hoped to finish the special before this date.
+This is followed by "30", ending with an abrupt admission that he will commit suicide when he is 40.
+In the immediate next scene, he urges the viewer not to kill themselves.
+Halfway through this anti-suicide talk, the scene cuts to this footage being projected onto a future Burnham, who watches disinterestedly.
+Burnham in the talk then begins to admit he would die temporarily if he could.
-After an intermission in which he cleans the camera, Burnham rhetorically asks the audience what they think of the special in "Don't Wanna Know".
-In a video game streamer parody, he plays a game that consists of himself crying in his room while his streamer self provides commentary.
-He then sings the ironically upbeat song "Shit" about a depressive episode, then describes being at an "All Time Low" in his mental health.
-In "Welcome to the Internet", he discusses the origins and changing nature of the internet, encouraging the viewer to engage with diverse types of content, some upbeat and some morbid.
-After admitting that he does not want to finish the special because then he will have nothing to distract him, he satirizes Bezos again in "Bezos II" and then performs "That Funny Feeling", which describes a series of incongruous images and impending societal collapse.
-He attempts to talk to the viewer, but gets overwhelmed and strikes some equipment before breaking down in tears.

-In "All Eyes On Me", Burnham sings for a pre-recorded track of an audience; he reveals that he stepped away from live comedy five years prior because he began suffering severe panic attacks on stage, and that his mental health had improved enough by January 2020 for him to return before "the funniest thing happened".
-The song instructs the audience to get up and alternately hold their hands up and pray for him.
-Growing angry with the viewer, he picks up the camera and dances with it before dropping it on the ground.
+In an intermission, Burnham cleans the camera.
+He rhetorically asks the viewer what they think of the special in "Don't Wanna Know".
+Parodying a video game streamer, he provides commentary on a game that consists of himself crying in his room.
+This is followed by descriptions of his mental health in the ironically upbeat "Shit" and "All Time Low".
+In "Welcome to the Internet", he acts as a malign tour guide of the internet, offering to the viewer diverse types of content, ranging from upbeat to morbid, to engage with endlessly.
+After "Bezos II", incongruous images of modern society are listed in "That Funny Feeling".
+He attempts to tell the viewer that he has been working on the special for a year, but gets overwhelmed and strikes his equipment before breaking down in tears.
+In "All Eyes On Me", Burnham sings for a pre-recorded track of an audience: he reveals that he stepped away from live comedy five years prior because he was suffering panic attacks onstage; his mental health had improved enough by January 2020 for him to consider returning before "the funniest thing happened".
+The song instructs the audience to get up; hold their hands up; and pray for him.
+Angry with the viewer, he picks up the camera and dances with it before dropping it on the ground.